-We propose a hierarchical planning and control framework in this paper, as shown in Fig. 2.
-The inputs to our framework consist of the desired motions, specified by the user (e.g. trot, canter, twisting jump, etc.), along with the associated contact sequence (not including contact locations), total motion duration, initial and final poses, and the terrain map.
-The offline trajectory planner takes these inputs, and solves centroidal and whole-body optimizations in an alternating fashion, until dynamics consensus is achieved.
-The resulting centroidal momentum, base motion, and joint trajectories are modified and tracked online using the proposed full centroidal MPC, which re-computes foot contact forces and joint accelerations based on state feedback from the robot.
-First of all, let us establish the system models.
+We propose a hierarchical planning and control framework in this letter, as shown in Fig. 2.
+The inputs to our framework consist of the desired motions, specified by the user (e.g. trot, canter, twisting jump, etc.), along with the associated contact sequence, total motion duration, initial and final poses, and the terrain map.
+The offline trajectory planner solves centroidal and whole-body optimizations in an alternating fashion, until dynamics consensus is achieved.
+The resulting centroidal momentum, base motion, and joint trajectories are modified and tracked online using the proposed full centroidal MPC, which re-computes foot contact forces and joint accelerations based on feedback from an state estimator.
+The contact forces and joint accelerations are then sent to an inverse dynamics block for computing the feedforward joint torques, which are combined with the feedback term and passed to the PD.